Shopify/toxiproxy/TLS.md

 ```

 but that isn't really the best option.
 A more scalable solution would be to change your DNS server to return fake responses.
 Easiest is probably [Coredns](https://coredns.io) with rewrite plugin.

+Other option is a transparent proxy to forward specific traffic via iptables/netfilter rules.

 ## TLS connection with static certificate